sirosfoundation/wwwallet-core/README.md

 $ docker compose up k6 --no-log-prefix
 ```

-> __Note__: script is to be updated manually to perform successfull credential issuance (see the NOTE within the script)

 ## Running pnpm commands for a individual package
 ```sh
 $ pnpm --filter [PACKAGE NAME] [COMMAND ...]